ZufengW/100-days-of-code/log.md

 **Thoughts:** Previously, I was vaguely aware of little bits here and there, but following this course makes it more cohesive.

+### Day 20: 05 July

+**Today's Progress**: Web Developer Bootcamp: Finished section 14 (advanced DOM manipulation)

+**Thoughts:** Each unit adds more complexity.
+The next section (colour game project) looks interesting.
+It's functional and looks much more polished than the usual examples and coding tasks.
+I'm also looking forward to doing backend eventually.

 <!---
 Is this